durkdev/DROP/DESIGN/alfa_dungeon.md

 [x] enter dungeon command
 [x] enter dungeon object
-    The entrance is attached to this, otherwise the you can enter the dungeon from any place.
-It's all in your head.
-Okay now this is the spec, silly!
+    The entrance is attached to this head.
-[ ] dungeon room and level counters... initialized with enter and stored in char.
+[x] dungeon room and level counters... initialized with enter and stored in char.
+[ ] character creation node
+    Decide where this happens.
 [ ] first node is dungeon entrance
 [ ] dungeon loop menu
 [ ] dungeon combat program